High RBC, Hgb and Hct

 Recommendation for a treatment plan

-- Use a CPAP machine for sleep apnea if diagnosed – there is a number of false negatives associated specially with home sleep apnea tests.
+- Use a CPAP machine for diagnosed sleep apnea – there are several false negatives, especially with home sleep apnea tests.

 - Avoid high fructose corn syrup in foods and soft drinks and reduce sugary fruits intake